accessibilitysupported/a11ysupport.io/CONTRIBUTING.md

 1. Find a test that you want to run.
 2. Read the provided instructions so that you understand the expected results.
-2. Use your chosen AT/Browser combination to run the test.
+2. Use the chosen AT/Browser combination to run the test.
 3. Use the provided form to open an issue that details the results.
 You can also create a pull request with your findings.
 Be sure to provide specific versions of the AT, Browser, and OS that were used.
 4. If creating a pull request, add an entry to the history array for the test that describes any changes and set the support point's date to today's date.
 5. Your findings should be verified by at least one other person before they are accepted.
-Verification must either be done manually, or by citing a trust worthy 3rd party resource.
+Verification must either be done manually or by citing a trustworthy 3rd party resource.

 An issue to add or modify a support point should include: